A comparative study of two X2.2 and X9.3 solar flares observed with HARPS-N: Reconciling Sun-as-a-star spectroscopy and

 This is combined with two background-subtracted solar activity maps \citep[BaSAMs, ][]{Denker2019b}.
 The concept of BaSAMs was initially introduced by \citet{Verma2012a} to monitor changes in the magnetic field around decaying pores, and more recently, \citet{Kamlah2023} presented BaSAMs for high-resolution images.
 This technique involves calculating an average two-dimensional map for the entire time series, subtracting this average map from each individual image, and computing the modulus of these difference maps to obtain the final average two-dimensional BaSAMs.

 In the top row of Fig.~\ref{Fig:bsams}, we see a BaSAM for the X2.2 flare in the 4000~\AA\ continuum, the \Halpha line core, and a temporal COCOPLOT of the \Halpha line core.
-The bottom row shows the same, but for the X9.3 flare.
+The bottom row shows the same thing but for the X9.3 flare.

-For the first flare the most significant changes in both the continuum and \Halpha BaSAMs are observed in the curved penumbral filaments encircling the rotating umbra (green arrows), which shows the increasing helicity of the flare.
+For the first flare, the most significant changes in both the continuum and \Halpha BaSAMs are observed in the curved penumbral filaments encircling the rotating umbra (green arrows), which shows the increasing helicity of the flare.
 In addition, noticeable small-scale changes are seen along the elongated penumbra and the lower part of the PIL, which seem to correspond to the footpoints of the flare (magenta arrows).
 The temporal COCOPLOT shows that the structure over the rotating umbra becomes narrower over time, and expands further outwards (blue arrow).